 A Different Kind of Doctor

 I earned my medical degree from the National University of Natural Medicine in Portland, Oregon and have my Bachelor degree in dietetics from Bradley University in Peoria, Illinois.
-With my background in nutrition and yoga to add Mind-Body Medicine & Food as Medicine as a main modality for health.
-I treat the whole person and find the root cause of disease and prevent distressing symptoms from coming back in the future.
+I use my background in nutrition and yoga to add Mind-Body Medicine & Food as Medicine into treatment plans.
+My main goal is to find the root cause of disease and prevent distressing symptoms from coming back in the future.

 I grew up in Moline, Illinois and moved to Portland during medical school.
 I am thrilled to be working with both the Quad City and greater Portland communities.
 In my free time, I enjoy being outdoors, volunteering for Portland Parks and Recreation, handstanding, and teaching yoga.
 I hold E-RYT 200 & RYT 500 yoga teacher certifications and am currently teaching weekly vinyasa classes at The People's Yoga in Portland.

 Endocrine Disorders - Fatigue, Adrenal & Thyroid dysfunction